IT21174094/IT21174094/README.md

 - 🔭 I’m currently working on **Data Mining Project**

-- 🌱 I’m currently learning **Machine Learning, AI, Web Scrapping**
+- 🌱Exploring the world of machine learning, data analysis, and artificial intelligence.

 - 💡 Passionate about turning data into actionable insights and building intelligent systems.

-- 🌟 Exploring the world of machine learning, data analysis, and artificial intelligence.

 - 💻 Coding in Python, R, and Java to solve real-world problems.

-- 🔍 Always eager to learn, grow, and collaborate on exciting data-driven projects.

 - 📊 Let's unlock the potential of data together!